ozdeeraslan/HamburgerAppMVC/README.md

 To run this application on your local machine, follow these steps:

-1. Clone the repo: `git clone https://github.com/username/burger-king-application.git`
+1. Clone the repo: `git clone https://github.com/https://github.com/ozdeeraslan/HamburgerAppMVC`
-2. Navigate to the project directory: `cd burger-king-application`
+2. Navigate to the project directory: `cd HamburgerAppMVC`
 3. Open the project in Visual Studio or run it from the terminal: `dotnet run`

 ## Technologies Used